judeabii/PythonAPI-CRUD-Operations/README.md

 # PythonAPI-CRUD-Operations
-This project involves building a full-fledged Python API using FastAPI where I will perform CRUD operations on a SQLite database, schema validations, Authentication and much more.
+This project showcases a comprehensive Python API project built using FastAPI.
+The project focuses on performing CRUD operations on a SQLite database, implementing schema validations, authentication, and various other functionalities.
+With a clean and efficient framework like FastAPI, this project demonstrates the power and flexibility of building robust APIs in Python.